 Let’s choose the calls from paid ads only.
 Use our filter for this purpose.
-After doing this, multi-channel funnels report will show the sequences of interactions that led to such calls.
+After doing this, the multi-channel funnels report will show the sequences of interactions that led to such calls.
 The report you see below shows the statistics on calls generated by PPC.

 As you can see, sequences of visits are generally no longer than two stages for this category of calls.
-Also you can see many calls from paid ads and organic search.
+Also, you can see many calls from paid ads and organic search.

 Report on targeted phone calls